Connect with others who understand.

 • High-risk pregnancies

-Research from the Epilepsy Foundation has discovered that 3 out of 10 children with autism spectrum disorder also have a seizure disorder.
+Research from the Epilepsy Foundation revealed that 3 out of 10 children with autism spectrum disorder also have a seizure disorder.
 It has also been found that approximately 3 out of 10 people have a change in the structure of their brain that can cause seizures.

 Medical Care Team